TheOdinProject/curriculum/javascript/organizing_your_javascript_code/organizing_code_with_objects.md

 <div class="lesson-content__panel" markdown="1">

-1. [JavaScript Tutorial's article on the `this` keyword](https://www.javascripttutorial.net/javascript-this/) covers how `this` changes in various situations.
-Pay special attention to the pitfalls mentioned in each section.
-Don't worry too much about understanding the section on Constructor invocation.
+1. Check out this [video explanation](https://www.youtube.com/watch?v=cwChC4BQF0Q) on the `this` keyword from DevSage that gives a different perspective on how its context changes, as well as scenarios in which `this` behaves unexpectedly.
+Don't worry too much about the part on constructor functions at the end, as they will be covered in another lesson.

 </div>